Make It Yours

 Customizing Commands

-Option 1: Just tell Claude to update them “Update /daily command to search the web for the weather in NYC” “Change /weekly command to focus more on metrics”
+Option 1: Just tell Claude to update them “Update /morning command to search the web for the weather in NYC” “Change /weekly command to focus more on metrics”

 Option 2: Edit the files yourself